 Here’s a snapshot of some of the research and new nutritional heroes:

 • A recent, year-long, placebo-controlled clinical trial published in JAMA Opthamology, reveals a combination of specific antioxidants makes a substantial difference to a number of measures of eye health in those with macular degeneration.
-Patients were either given a combined supplement of lutein, zeaxanthin and omega 3 (DHA and EPA) or a placebo.
+Patients were either given a combined supplement of lutein, zeaxanthin and omega 3 (DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… and EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…) or a placebo.
 Those on the supplements showed significant improvements in measures of eye health and the authors concluded “such supplementation may be beneficial for AMD patients”.

 • Vitamin A (retinol) is the most important nutrient for the eye.
 It is a key part of the chemical process that turns photons of light into the electrical nerve impulses that travel to the brain.
 It also maintains the mucus lining of the eye; supports tear production; protects the eye; and prevents night blindness.
 The most readily absorbed form is retinol, found in meat and fish, although it can be synthesised from plant oil as retinyl palmitate.
 I recommend at least 15,000ius for eye protection.
 Most multivitamins provide 5,000IUs.
 It’s important to be aware that there is a toxicity issue with high doses of vitamin A during pregnancy, but other than that this dose is quite safe.